sdv-dev/GitMetrics/README.md

 - **Unique Stargazers**:
     Where the unique users that stargazed the repositories are listed with all the information existing in their profile

+## Google Drive Integration

+OSS Metrics is capable of reading and writing results in Google Spreadsheets.

+For this to work, the following things are required:

+1. The `output_path` needs to be given as a Google Drive path with the following format:
+   `gdrive://<folder-id>/<filename>`.
+For example: `***REMOVED***/sdv-dev`

+2. A set of Google Drive Credentials need to be provided in the format required by `PyDrive`.
+The credentials can be stored in a `credentials.json` file within the working directory, alongside the corresponding `settings.yaml` file, or passed via the `PYDRIVE_CREDENTIALS` environment variable.